gvwilson/sensibleadventures/cloudherd/new.md

 Only Grappa Gas seemed unaffected.
 "Saints and their inventions, but I miss this," he sighed.
-He'd brought a cushion to rest his wooden leg on so that it wouldn't poke into Big Blue, but was dressed in the same long coat and scarf that he had been wearing when the soldiers arrived.
+He'd brought a cushion to rest his wooden leg on so that it wouldn't poke into Pillow, but was dressed in the same long coat and scarf that he had been wearing when the soldiers arrived.
 "Look, the condors are back in their nest!
 We should invite them them to visit some time."